 Norman attended City College in NYC until he was drafted to serve his country in WWII.
 This young Army recruit was immediately selected to participate in an elite training program at MIT in Boston.
 After two years he was deployed to the Pacific Theatre and honorably served as a member of the Greatest Generation in the Philippines, New Guinea and Japan.

 Norman’s greatest joy was when he was introduced to a Canadian beauty, Eva Rudin.
 They were married March 29, 1947 in New York City and they celebrated 54 years together until her death in October, 2001.
-Norman and Eva came to Saratoga Springs in 1947, where they started a business, and the Fox Family has been continually in business on Broadway in for almost 69 years.
+Norman and Eva came to Saratoga Springs in 1947, where they started a business, and the Fox Family has been continually in business on Broadway for over 70 years.

 As a businessman in downtown Saratoga Springs, Norman was a true leader and was very involved in making this the best city it could be.
 He was one of the original founders of the Downtown Merchants Association and the Special Assessment District.
 He served for many years on the City of Saratoga Springs Planning Board as Vice Chair.
 For all his efforts to enhance the city he loved, he was honored by The Pillar Society, The Rotary Foundation and was a recipient of The Starbuck Award.
 In 1978, Norman sold the business to his son Harvey so Norman could pursue other interests which included buying and selling properties in downtown Saratoga Springs and founding a mortgage banking business.